mautic/developer-documentation-new/docs/plugins/event_listeners.rst

     // ...

 2) The Event class that is received by the listeners.
 This class should extend ``Symfony\Component\EventDispatcher\Event``.
-It will be created when the event is dispatched and should have any information listeners need to act on it.
+It's created when the event is dispatched and should have any information listeners need to act on it.

 .. code-block:: php